ibm-cloud-docs/watson-assistant/expressions.md

 1. **Optional:** Click the ![Expand icon](images/expression-editor-icon.png) **Expand** icon to open the expression editor window.
 (You can also type the expression directly in the field without opening the window, but the editor makes it easier to edit a longer or more complex expression.)

-1. To reference a variable in the expression, type type a dollar sign (`$`) and then select a variable from the list.
+1. To reference a variable in the expression, type a dollar sign (`$`) and then select a variable from the list.

     When you select a variable, the reference is inserted into your expression in the correct notation, referencing the variable using its variable ID rather than its display name (for example, `${step_773}` or `${customer_id}`).
 Do not edit this reference unless you want to refer to a different variable and you are sure of its variable ID.